dthaler/ebpf-docs/isa/kernel.org/instruction-set.rst

 eBPF program execution would result in division by zero, the destination register is instead set to zero.
-If execution would result in modulo by zero, the destination register is instead set to the source value.
+If execution would result in modulo by zero, the destination register is instead left unchanged.

 Examples: